Ymh1122/AI-Study-Group-Copilot/README.md

 - **Context Memory System:**
   - Implements localStorage-based persistence to maintain conversation history across page reloads
-  - Each agent maintains independent conversation history to preserve context
+  - Unified conversation history stored in a single array with sender information
+  - Chat messages displayed in WeChat-like interface with distinct bubbles for each participant
   - Automatic saving of all discussion content for continuous conversation experience
   - Clear context functionality to reset all conversation histories